algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 ## Personas and use cases

+Use Casse :
+Cherche a comprendre comment un CPU peut fonctioné
+CTO d'une boite en system embarqué -> chereche un asm simple et fiable Direct d'une banque voulant renouvlé ses system de comunication inter +performant

-### Persona 1 - Pascal Thomas
+### Persona 1 - Oceane Thomas

-#### Introduction
-Pascal Thomas is a 47-year-old senior software engineer.
-He has been in this field for 20 years and has had the opportunity to work with many different languages during this time.
-Pascal works in a little company that handles two small projects every year.
-He currently lives in London and works from home.
+Oceane Thomas is an 18-year-old student working to become a CPU Architect.
+She already knows x64 assembly and C.

 #### Goals
-  - Pascal needs to learn a new assembly language to complete his client's requirements.
-He discovered our assembly language and saw that it would perfectly fit his client's requirements.
+  - Oceane wants to learn a new assembly language to gain insight into the various steps and implementations of assembly.
-  - He prefers working on his Windows computer even if he also has a macOS.
+  - She hopes to better understand CPU architecture choices by exploring how a virtual CPU works.

 #### Challenges
-  - Pascal wants a virtual processor effective with the language.
-  - He doesn't want to search for a separate interpreter.
+  - Oceane is looking for an open-source project that allows her to examine its inner workings.
+  - She seeks a virtual processor that enables her to observe processes in greater detail than on physical hardware.
+  - She needs an easy-to-learn assembly language, as she does not want to spend too much time on the assembly itself.

-### Persona 2 - Violette Mayers
+### Persona 2 - John Mayers

-#### Introduction
-  Violette Mayers is a 23-year-old junior software engineer.
-She just got her diploma and got a job in a little company in New York City.
-Violette doesn't know a lot of languages except C and web languages.
+John is a 34-year-old Computer Architect Researcher at IBM.
+He has been in this role for a few years and believes that drawing inspiration from external projects will enhance his creativity.

 #### Goals
-  - Her primary goal is to understand assembly language to improve her global comprehension of high-level languages and to have an added value in her curriculum vitae.
-  - She wants to become more familiar with a new operating system like Linux.
+  - He aims to discover innovative ideas for CPU architecture.
+  - He is looking for solutions that are practical for general use.

 #### Challenges
-  - The principal challenge here is to provide a comprehensible assembly language with a simple instruction set.
-  - Struggles with the Linux command system.
+  - He needs a fresh perspective on assembly, as he is specifically seeking new viewpoints.
+  - The instructions must be realistically implementable in hardware.
+  - He needs to test and prototype quickly without necessarily having the physical CPU on hand.

 ### Persona 3 - Patricia Farmer

-#### Introduction
-  Patricia Farmer is a 31-year-old kind-hearted Educator who wants the well-being of her students.
-She works in a computer science school in the city of Berlin, where she lives as well.
-She has been doing this job for the last eight years, and after that, she obtained her master's in her courses at the same school where she is currently working.
+Patricia Farmer is a 31-year-old CTO at a bank.
+She recently assumed the position and realized that the bank's internal communication system urgently needs an upgrade.

 #### Goals
-  - She wants to rehearse her level in low-level programming for her courses.
-  - Her main goal is to know if the language she found could be a good first approach for her second-year students because she knows that assembly could be a plus for them.
+  - She aims to revamp the bank's internal communication system to make it faster.
+  - She also intends to enhance its security.

 #### Challenges
-  - The main challenge here is to have an Assembly language that can be easily run and understood.
-  - The virtual processor must be portable because her students aren't in the same operating system.
+  - The language and system architecture must be different from the old one to render existing malware obsolete.
+  - She cannot replace all the hardware at once.
+A virtual CPU is needed to run the new programs on the old hardware.

 ## Acceptance criteria